SimpleFX Review – Spreads, Leverage, Demo & More

-While crypto traders usually use BitMex exchange for leveraged, margin trading, SimpleFX’s broad asset offering, good support and solid reputation makes it a very good alternative for the popular bitcoin exchange.
+While crypto advanced traders usually use BitMex exchange for leveraged, margin trading, SimpleFX’s broad asset offering, good support, and solid reputation make it a very good alternative for the popular bitcoin exchange.

 Here is a quick tabular overview of SimpleFX with all relevant information at a glance: